 Every contract you come across needs to be modified specifically for you and your circumstances before you sign the dotted line.
 Form contracts widely circulated on the internet or within large businesses can often be disregarded in court because they do not contain the necessary terms for an agreement.
 Form contracts also ignore some of the costliest mistakes in agreements, including remedies and directions after a breach occurs.

 The other pitfall is a contract that has been reviewed by the other side’s attorney but not yours.
 The terms will typically favor one side.
 Just because it is a friendly transaction doesn't equate to everyone’s interests being protected.
 Our firm offers budget conscious contract review rates so that when you sign, you know someone has your back.

-Navigating the legal aspects of your small business without a business lawyer can be daunting, and often ends in costly mistakes.
+Navigating the legal aspects of your small business without a corporate contracts lawyer can be daunting, and often ends in costly mistakes.
 Invest in personalized, affordable and tailored legal services to keep your business protected.

-In your business’s formative years, a business lawyer can help you structure your business in a way that limits personal liability, whether that is deciding on a legal partnership agreement, limited liability company (LLC), or shareholders agreement.
+In your business’s formative years, a contracts lawyer can help you structure your business in a way that limits personal liability, whether that is deciding on a legal partnership agreement, limited liability company (LLC), or shareholders agreement.
 Be assured that your business starts off on strong legal grounding with a business lawyer.